corl2022/learning-safety-filter/readme.md

 ## Simulation

 Samples from the Euclidean Distance Function (EDF) of a road are loaded from 'simulation/data/sim_track_S.mat' and used to train a SVM regression model using scikit-learn ('https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html').
 This model is used to compose a robust safety filter.
 The learned filter is then used in closed-loop simulation.
 For the dynamics of the car-like robot we use the modified kinematic bicycle model with constant velocity.
 The nominal steering angle is supervised by the learned safety filter.
-- 'main' runs the mßain simulation and plots the results.
+- 'main' runs the main simulation and plots the results.
 - 'control' contains the dynamics for the solver of the initial value problem, the filter and the nominal control.
 - 'car' contains the Car class with various parameters such as car length and velocity (of the front wheels).